afirstenberg/blog/tts/README.md

 that meets your need.
-We do need to make sure we're configured to use the AI Studio API, since the preview models aren't available on Vertex AI yet, but this just involves us setting the "GOOGLE_API_KEY" environment variable be fore we test our code.
+We do need to make sure we're configured to use the AI Studio API, since the preview models aren't available on Vertex AI yet, but this just involves us setting the "GOOGLE_API_KEY" environment variable before we test our code.

 We'll get to the code shortly, but first there are a few things about configuration with the speech